sustc-xylab/ARGpore2/README.md

 ##### Tools included in ARGpore2 should be also cited, these tools includes:

-last, blast+, kraken, MetaPhlan2, ccontigs, plasflow, conda, GNU parallel, ruby, R, python
+last, blast+, Centrifuge, MetaPhlan2, ccontigs, plasflow, conda, GNU parallel, ruby, R, python